 The International Office does not arrange internships.
 However, in the following sections you can find an overview of a number of internship providers and agencies.

 We are also happy to assist you in applying for financial support for your internship abroad.

 Via their online job board, the Karlsruhe University of Applied Sciences offers internships that are also open to students of the University of Mannheim: www.hs-karlsruhe.de/jobwall.

 The Karlsruhe University of Applied Sciences also acts as the liaison office for Erasmus internships for Baden-Württemberg.
 This is where you can apply for Erasmus funding for internships within Europe.

-Campus France Deutschland (website available in German only) is the official information service of the French Ministry of Foreign Affairs responsible for study-related stays abroad in France and Germany.
+Campus France is the official information service of the French Ministry of Foreign Affairs responsible for study-related stays abroad in France.
 They provide information about issues such as financing, housing, the higher education sector, internships, and many more.